• Psychiatric evaluation without jumping to conclusions, and explained in plain English

 Psychotherapy sessions are 50 minutes long.
 I am punctual, and aim to give you my undivided attention, uninterrupted by phone calls, computers, or note-taking.
 My approach is mainly psychodynamic.
 This means I listen for underlying thoughts and feelings that may not be readily apparent, search for emotional patterns that link disparate parts of your life, and pay attention to how you function in the session itself.
 I also incorporate cognitive (CBT) tools when applicable, generally in the context of psychodynamics.
 I'm not silent or a "blank slate," but the focus will be on you.

 Medications can offer much-needed symptomatic relief; I've prescribed plenty over the years.
 However, I give equal time to potential side-effects and other drawbacks.
 Sometimes simplifying or decreasing psychiatric meds can help more than adding something new.
 I always consider the context: what are we hoping to accomplish?
 What is the likelihood of success, and how is success gauged?
-In general, I think of my practice as primarily psychotherapy, sometimes with the addition of medication.
+In general, I think of my practice as primarily psychotherapy, sometimes with the addition of medication, but always with an openness to your ideas about what helps or hurts.

 By the way, while I work primarily with individual adults, it's sometimes helpful to have one or more couples sessions that include a spouse, partner, or other loved one.
-I'm happy to discuss the pros and cons.
+I do that too, and I'm happy to discuss the pros and cons.

 What You Can Achieve